brosenan/neutrino/simple-functions.md

 # Simple Functions

-Monomorphic functions are functions for which each parameter has a single, predetermined type, and as result, the function also evaluates to a single, predetermined type.
+Simple, or monomorphic functions are functions for which each parameter has a single, predetermined type, and as result, the function also evaluates to a single, predetermined type.

 For example, the following function has a single parameter of type `int64`, and returns the same type, such that the following code compiles successfully: